✦ Discern the Spirit ✦

 Is The Pursuit of Happyness appropriate for Christians?

-Yes — 82/100 (Spiritually Safe).
-One of Hollywood's finest portraits of sacrificial fatherhood and perseverance.
-Clean content with mild profanity and emotionally difficult homelessness depictions.
-Excellent for family viewing with children ages 10+.
+Yes — 82/100 Spiritually Safe.
+One of Hollywood's finest portraits of sacrificial fatherhood.
+Clean content with mild profanity.
+Suitable for ages 10+.
+Excellent for family viewing and church group discussion.

-Yes — it closely follows the real Chris Gardner's account of his time as a homeless single father in San Francisco while completing an unpaid Dean Witter Reynolds internship in 1981-82.
-Gardner went on to found his own brokerage firm and become a millionaire.
-The real Gardner appears in a brief cameo at the film's end.
+Yes — closely based on the real Chris Gardner's time as a homeless single father in San Francisco in 1981-82.
+Gardner went on to found his own brokerage firm.
+He appears in a brief cameo at the film's end.

 Further Reading